-Dravet syndrome, also known as Severe Myoclonic Epilepsy of Infancy (SMEI), is a rare and catastrophic form of intractable epilepsy that begins in infancy.
+Dravet syndrome, also known as Severe Myoclonic Epilepsy of Infancy (SMEI), is a rare and catastrophic form of intractable epilepsy that begins in infancy, with an estimated incidence rate of 1:15,700 .
+It is a debilitating, life-long condition that can severely impede the quality of life of the patient.
+Patients experience frequent seizures, poor seizure control, and developmental delays.
 Initial seizures are most often prolonged events and in the second year of life other seizure types begin to emerge.
 Development remains on track initially, with plateaus and a progressive decline typically beginning in the second year of life.
-Individuals with Dravet syndrome face a higher incidence of SUDEP (sudden unexplained death in epilepsy) and have associated conditions, which also need to be properly treated and managed.
+Individuals with Dravet syndrome face a higher incidence of SUDEP (sudden unexplained death in epilepsy) and have associated health issues, which also need to be properly treated and managed.
 These conditions include:

 - behavioral and developmental delays

 - movement and balance issues

 - growth and nutrition issues

 - disruptions of the autonomic nervous system (which regulates things such as body temperature and sweating)

 Children with Dravet syndrome do not outgrow this condition and it affects every aspect of their daily lives.

 Unless a cure or better treatments for Dravet syndrome and related epilepsies are found, individuals with these disorders may face a diminished quality of life.
 Current treatment options are extremely limited and the prognosis for these children can be poor.
 The constant care and supervision of an individual with such highly specialized needs is emotionally and financially draining on the family members who care for these individuals.